MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/map-reduce-filter.md

 ### Anonymous function

 We we add numbers in an array, by using an anonymous fucntion.
+You can use `x` for accumulator and `y` for the current value.

 ```javascript
 const myArray = [1, 2, 3, 4];

 myArray.reduce((x, y) => x + y)
 ```